Technology Helping to Further Education

 Modern technology allows you to not only take your tests on computers, but it will also grade that test for you in just a few short minutes.
 Take this approach another level and look at practice tests that can be done on the computer for standardized testing.
 Imagine, instead of lugging a giant MCAT practice book to practice a few practice questions, you can take an MCAT practice test online, and get your results almost immediately.
 This can then result in more quickly identifying areas for improvement and studying more objectively before you take the actual test.

 Technology and Education in Your Pocket

 Most people cannot live without their phones.
 They take them everywhere, and they look at them all the time.
 What can sometimes be viewed as a negative, this constant access to our smartphones might be something worth thinking about when it comes to holding enhanced education in the palm of your hands.
-You can now learn a different language, practice their vocabulary with virtual flashcards, and play educational games to improve brain plasticity.
+You can now learn a different language, practice their vocabulary with virtual flashcards, and play educational games to improve brain plasticity education galaxy is a well known app for that purpose.
 You are living in an era that believes in more meaningful use of our free time.
 Why not use your time waiting in line to learn?